OkazakiLab/af3_mmm/README.md

 # AF3_MMM

 AlphaFold 3 with Modifiable Max MSA (AF3_MMM).
 We added an option (`--max_msa`) to the original AF3 to modify the maximum number of MSA sequences.
+Refer to [max-msa-option.patch](./max-msa-option.patch) to see where changes were made in the source code.

 The following is the README of the original AF3, to which we have appended information about [the option](#max-msa-option) and how to [install](#install-on-rccs) and [run AF3_MMM](#run-on-rccs) on Research Center for Computational Science, Okazaki, Japan.